matheusgomessouza/ifc-poo-class/README.md

 ---

-**✨ Funcionalidades / Features**

-- Items management
-- Item CRUD (CREATE, READ, UPDATE, DELETE)

----

 **💻 Projeto / Project**

-This is developed in order to create an application to manage IFC patrimony items
+This is developed in order to implement O.O.P concepts

 ---